vituum/docs/docs/guide/features.md

 Vituum can also be used as a small static site generator, but we recommend using [Astro](https://astro.build/) or [Eleventy](https://www.11ty.dev/) for a full SSG experience.

+Most of the features are optional and can be added via dedicated [Vite Plugins](/plugins).

 ## 📄 Multi-page support
 Vituum makes it easy to use multiple `.html` files in Vite out of the box.